Open Data Hub logo

 • Single-node and multi-node distributed training

-• Configurable training parameters (epochs, batch size, learning rate, etc.)
+• Configurable training parameters (for example, epochs, batch size, learning rate)

 • RHAI Innovation Mini-Trainer backend integration